chocolateboy/aria-accordion/README.md

 **Type** string | (accordion: HTMLElement, header: HTMLElement, button: HTMLElementt) → HTMLElement

 The container of the content to display/hide when the corresponding header is activated/de-activated.

+The default value is a function which selects the element whose ID corresponds to the button's `aria-controls` ID.

 # Events